Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 > [!IMPORTANT]
 > If you are new to creating build pipelines, then complete the [designer](../get-started-designer.md) quickstart first before following these instructions.

 1. After you have the sample code in your own repository, create a build pipeline and select the **ASP.NET Core** template.
-This automatically adds the tasks required to build the sample repository.
+This automatically adds the tasks that you typically need to build an ASP.NET Core app.

 1. Select **Process** under the **Tasks** tab of the build pipeline editor, and change its properties as follows:
   * **Agent queue:** `Hosted Linux`